Houston building explosion shakes city, scatters debris

 The explosion shook other buildings about 4:30 a.m.
 The explosion appeared to be centered on an industrial building and some nearby homes were damaged.

+A fire continues to burn, and people have been told to avoid the area.

-Police Chief Art Acevedo said the debris field extends for half a mile, and there’s no known inhalation hazard.
+Police Chief Art Acevedo said the debris field extends for half a mile, but there’s no known inhalation hazard.

+Other small explosions were reported at the facility, which was identified by KTRK as Watson Grinding and Manufacturing, a machining and manufacturing company.
+The facility owner told KTRK that a propylene tank was believed to have exploded.

 Houston police tweeted that they were responding and officers were blocking off streets in the area.